micktwomey/clone-all-from-org/README.md

 # clone-all-from-org

-Tool to clone all repos from a given organization or user
+CLI tool to clone all repos from a given organization or user